6 ways to use Instagram to fill vacancies and boost branding

 Here are some of the details Bramson posts in captions for images of available units:

-- Whether they have original art deco bathrooms
+- Whether the unit has original art deco bathrooms

 4. Test different posting times